AsudeTimur/YMGK/README.md

 ## Project Management
 I am using Trello for project management and task tracking.
 You can view the project board [here](https://trello.com/b/4pU2Hcnh/ymgk).

+## Web Page
+This project includes a web page containing additional information and features.
+You can access it [here](https://asudetimur.github.io/YMGK/).

+## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
 For any queries regarding this project, please contact me at asudetimur@gmail.com or through my GitHub profile.